khaytsus/rigtool/README.md

 The script can show you suggested settings for your tuner if you use a manual tuner.
 You may add as many sections to the %tuneinfo variable as you like, depending upon your specific tuner and antenna configuration.
 If you do not need this information at all you can disable it.

+### Band guide
+If you want to define bands to show so you can quickly glance to what band you're on, configure them in rigtool.pm and enable $showbandinfo

-### In-Script configuration variables
+### Configuration variables

-The variables which control the script defaults and initialization are at the top of the script and are self-documented and will not be repeated here.
-Please modify the script to match your license and other tweaks you might want to change.
+The variables which control the script defaults and initialization are in rigtool.pm and are self-documented and will not be repeated here.
+Please modify the config to match your license and other tweaks you might want to change.
 If you do a lot of CW mode, you might want to enable the allmodeset variable to switch between CW and Phone modes automatically.

 ### Command Line Arguments